 Factor #6: A Product’s Age and How It’s Stored

-Did you know that cannabinoids can degrade over time?
+Did you know that cannabinoids degrade over time?
 In return, this causes them to degrade and weaken, thus becoming less bioavailable to the body due to a weak ability to bind properly to cannabinoid receptors.
 Cannabinoids in their pure extracted form can last for up to a couple of years, but if not stored properly, they can actually break down even sooner.
-CBD and delta 8 THC should both be kept in environments that are cool, dark, and dry, as light, heat, and even humidity all cause these compounds to degrade quickly.
+CBD and THC should both be kept in environments that are cool, dark, and dry, as light, heat, and even humidity all cause these compounds to degrade quickly.

 Factor #7: Type of Hemp Compounds Present